How do you know if a rental property is potentially a good investment?

-You create a rental property cash flow schedule.
+You create a rental income cash flow schedule.

-Creating a cash flow summary, however, can involve a lot of tedious work, particularly if you are going to consider the impact of taxes so you can calculate an after-tax ROR.
+However, creating a cash flow summary can involve a lot of tedious work.
+It will be particularly time-consuming if you are going to consider taxes to calculate an after-tax ROR.

-This Rental Property Calculator (aka Rental Income Calculator) removes the tedium from the task.
-More below...»
+This Rental Property Calculator (aka Rental Income Calculator, Investment Property Cash Flow Calculator, or Real Estate Investment Calculator) removes the tedium from the task.

 Purchase Price - The closing price or contract price of the rental property.
 In tax terms, the closing price is the "basis."

 Value of Land - Estimate the value of the land.
-The value of the land gets deducted from the "Adjusted Basis."
+The estimated value gets deducted from the "Adjusted Basis."
 Per IRS Publication 527 Residential Rental Property 2016, p.6, "Certain property cannot be depreciated.
 This includes land and certain excepted property.
 You cannot depreciate the cost of land because land generally does not wear out, become obsolete, or get used up."

-Additions to Purchase Price - When buying a rental property, taxpayers cannot expense (deduct from income) all the costs associated buying and preparing a building for use.
-When buying a rental property, some costs associated with closing and preparing a building for use must be depreciated (they cannot be expensed).
+Additions to Purchase Price - When buying a rental property, taxpayers cannot expense (deduct from income), all the costs associated with purchasing and preparing a building for use.
+You must depreciate some expenses related to closing and developing a building for use.
+(That is, you cannot immediately expense them.)
 Here is where you include all one-time costs that you cannot expense per the IRC.